We now have several Raiders games - play them in any order:

 With a live leaderboard, cryptic clues, surprise challenges and a roaming curator you'll have to think quickly to defeat teams of rival adventurers.

-We now have three different Raiders games which you can take on in any order.
+We now have several different Raiders games which you can take on in any order.
 Or for our Antipodean friends, there's also a Raiders game in Adelaide, South Australia!

 |Location||Various museums in London|